Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 The best reward to use in training is one that is appealing to the specific cat.

-• Since every cat has unique preferences, caregivers should identify what the cat prefers instead of deciding for their cat, providing the cat with some choice and control.
+• Since every cat has unique preferences, a caregiver should identify what the cat prefers instead of deciding for their cat, providing the cat with some choice and control.
 This can be done with a simple preference assessment at the beginning of the training session:

 • Pick a few possible rewards